-Conduct
+5. CONDUCT

-Councillors are reminded that in respect of social media, they are governed by the Code of conduct for members and relevant law.
-You are acting in your "official capacity" and any conduct may fall within the Code whenever you:

-- Conduct the business of the Authority; or

-- Act, claim to act or give the impression you are acting as a representative of the Authority; or

-- Act as a representative of the Authority.

-Breaches of this policy may amount to a breach of the Council's code of conduct for members.

-Other violations of this policy, such as breaching the Data Protection Act, could lead to fines being issued and possible criminal or civil action being taken against the Council or the individual(s) involved.

-The Council reserves the right to request the removal of any content that is deemed to be in breach of the code of conduct for members.
+- 5.1.
+Councillors are reminded that in respect of social media, they are governed by the Members' Code of Conduct and relevant law.
+You are acting in your 'official capacity' and any conduct may fall within the Code whenever: - You conduct the business of the Authority; or - You act as a representative of the Authority; or - Your actions would give the impression to a reasonable member of the public with knowledge of all the facts that you are acting as a Councillor or as a representative of the Authority. - 5.2.
+Breaches of this policy may amount to a breach of the Members' Code of Conduct. - 5.3.
+Other violations of this policy, such as breaching the Data Protection Act, could lead to fines being issued and possible criminal or civil action being taken against the Council, or the individual(s) involved. - 5.4.
+The Council reserves the right to request the removal of any content that is deemed to be in breach of the Members' Code of Conduct.

-Principles for Using Social Media
+6. PRINCIPLES FOR USE OF SOCIAL MEDIA

-You should follow these five guiding principles for any social media activities:

-- Be respectful set the tone for online conversations by being polite, open and respectful.
-Use familiar language, be cordial, honest and professional at all times.
-Make sure that you respect people's confidentiality - do not disclose non-public information or the personal information of others. - Be credible and consistent be accurate, fair, thorough and transparent.
+- 6.1.
+You should follow these five guiding principles for any social media activities: - 1.
+Be respectful set the tone for online conversations by being polite, open, and respectful.
+Use familiar language, be cordial, honest, and professional at all times.
+Make sure that you respect people's confidentiality do not disclose non-public information or the personal information of others. - 2.
+Be credible and consistent be accurate, fair, thorough, and transparent.
 Encourage constructive criticism and deliberation.
-Make sure that what you say online is consistent with your other communications. - Be honest about who you are it's important that any accounts or profiles that you set up are clearly and easily identifiable.
-Be clear about your own personal role. - Be responsive make an effort to share what you know.
-Offer insights where appropriate and put people in touch with someone who can help if you can't.
+Make sure that what you say online is consistent with your other communications. - 3.
+Be honest about who you are it is important that any accounts or profiles that you set up are clearly and easily identifiable.
+Be clear about your own personal role. - 4.
+Be responsive make an effort to share what you know.
+Offer insights where appropriate and put people in touch with someone who can help if you cannot.
 Respond to questions and comments in a timely manner. - 5.
-Be confident don't be scared of participating.
+Be confident do not be scared of participating.
 Follow these rules and seek further guidance if you need it.
-If you're about to publish something that makes you even the slightest bit uncomfortable, pause to think about it.
+If you are about to publish something that makes you even the slightest bit uncomfortable, pause to think about it.
 Feel confident in what you say before you say it - and say it as clearly as you can.